james-jory/segment-personalize-workshop/exercise1/README.md

 In this exercise we will walk through the process required to take historical clickstream data collected by Segment to train a model in Amazon Personalize.
 The advantage of bootstrapping Personalize with historical clickstream data is that you will start with a model that reflects your users's latest purchases and browsing behavior.

-Segment provides the ability to send event data from one or more data sources configured in your Segment account to several AWS services including S3, Kinesis, and Redshift.
+Segment provides the ability to send event data from one or more data sources configured in your Segment account to several AWS services including Amazon Simple Storage Service (S3), Amazon Kinesis, and Amazon Redshift.
 Since the raw format, fields, and event types in the Segment event data cannot be directly uploaded to Amazon Personalize for model training, this exercise will guide you through the process of transforming the data into the format expected by Personalize.

 In the interest of time for the workshop, we will start with data that has already been written to an Amazon S3 bucket by the Segment S3 destination.
 The [format](https://segment.com/docs/destinations/amazon-s3/#data-format) of these files is compressed JSON where events are grouped into directories by Segment source ID and time.
 Since the Personalize service requires training data to be uploaded in CSV format, we will need to aggregate, filter, and transform the raw JSON into a single CSV file using an ETL job.
 We will use AWS Glue for this step.
 However, before creating our Glue ETL job, we'll learn how to use Amazon Athena to easily explore our training data.
-Being able to quickly inspect and investigate training data can be invaluable in gaining insight from and resolving issues.
+Being able to quickly inspect and investigate training data can be invaluable in gaining insight from and resolving data related issues.

-> There is a minimum amount of data that is necessary to train a model.
+> There is a minimum amount of data that is necessary to train a model in Personalize.
 Using existing historical data allows you to immediately start training a solution.
 If you ingest data as it is created, and there is no historical data, it can take a while before training can begin.

 ### What You'll Be Building